Join the National Nordic Museum's Eric Nelson and Professor Terje Leiren on a trip through the Nordic Region next year!

 The morning tour to Djurgården takes you to Sweden’s Nordic Museum and the Vasa Museum, which is built over a large Swedish warship from 1628 that sunk in Stockholm’s harbor on its maiden voyage.
 Early evening lecture before dinner on your own.

 This morning we’ll have a walking tour to nearby Gamla Stan, Stockholm’s old town.
 We end at the National Museum, for a visit to Sweden’s art museum.

-Following a morning lecture, visit the Swedish History Museum with its famous Gold Room.
-Have dinner aboard the Silja Line ship to Helsinki, as it sails along the Stockholm Archipelago with its 24,000 islands.
+Morning free and an early afternoon departure for our overnight boat to Helsinki, Finland.
+On the way, we will visit the Swedish History Museum with its famous Gold Room.
+We'll have dinner aboard the Silja Line ship to Helsinki, as it sails along the Stockholm Archipelago with its 24,000 islands.

 After arriving in Helsinki, spend the morning sightseeing the Temppeliaukio Church (Rock Church), the Sibelius Monument and the National Museum.
 Afterwards, walk to the nearby Market Square where there are ample choices for lunch on your own.

 Take a walking tour with visits to the nearby Lutheran Cathedral, Ateneum Art Museum, and the Kiasma Contemporary Art Museum.
 This evening we’ll finish things up with a dinner at a local restaurant.